 The Commonwealth is supported by a network of professional organisations, from the Commonwealth Nurses and Midwives Federation and Commonwealth Magistrates and Judges Association, to the Commonwealth Association of Architects.
 In addition to providing training and assistance for their members, many of these membership organisations are at the forefront of international campaigns to promote human rights and sustainable development.

 The Commonwealth Trade Union Group, an alliance of trade unions in Commonwealth member countries, represents around 30 million working people.
-Owen Tudor, Head of European Union and International Relations at the Trade Union Congress, a leading member in the CTUG, says the alliance works closely with nurses and teachers, among other groups.
+Owen Tudor, Head of European Union and International Relations at the Trade Union Congress, a leading member in the CTUG, says the alliance works closely with nurses and teachers, among other groups, and one of the objectives the union has taken up for the welfare of the nurses is educating medical practitioners on How to Become a Medical Assistant.

 “We lobby the governments of our own countries as well as the Commonwealth itself,” he says.
 “Our campaigning has included defending the rights of trade unionists in Fiji, Swaziland and Zimbabwe, the rights of LGBT communities to be free of legislative discrimination, and the need for a just transition in the face of climate change.
 We have pressed the case for democracy and decent work to be central values of the Commonwealth, and in particular have argued for more and better jobs, including through trade justice, and the fundamental rights of freedom of association and free speech.”